 Post Prom: what, where, when and why:

-The PHS PTSA Post Prom begins at 11:30PM following the Prom (@Rockville Hilton) at Poolesville High School and ends at 5:00AM.
-All attendees must arrive to Post Prom by midnight.
-Only PHS Juniors/Seniors and their guests may attend, but Juniors/Seniors do not have to attend the Prom to be welcomed at Post Prom.
-We provide a safe, alcohol-free event for students, filled with lots of activities, entertainment, food, and raffle prizes that help them avoid the temptation and consequences of underage drinking at this high-risk time.
+The PHS PTSA Post Prom will be held at the High School this year.
+We will provide a safe, alcohol-free event for students, filled with lots of activities, entertainment, food, and raffle prizes that help them avoid the temptation and consequences of underage drinking at this high-risk time.
 Find out more about the Food, Fun & Prizes we have planned to make this a memorable night for all of our PHS Post Prom attendees!

 How do kids get from Prom to Post Prom?

-Can I bring my backpack and prom clothes into the Post Prom?
+Can I bring my backpack into the Post Prom?

 I want to volunteer, how do I find out what is needed?